-Avoid These 4 Facebook Advertising Mistakes at All Costs
+WARNING: Don’t Make These 4 Facebook Advertising Mistakes

-This means that numerous advertisers are doing amazing things and seeing results — BUT it also means that tons are making Facebook advertising mistakes and pouring money down the drain in an effort to get it right.
+This means that lots of advertisers are doing amazing things and seeing profitable results.
+It also means, however, that tons of ad buyers are making Facebook advertising mistakes and pouring money down the drain before they get it right.

-To help you avoid some of the most costly mistakes, we’ve taken a deep dive into five of the most common errors companies and brands are making every day.
+To help you avoid some of the most costly mistakes, we’ve taken a deep dive into four of the most common errors companies and brands are making on a daily basis.

-Selecting the wrong objective leads to money down the drain, lack of necessary data to make optimizations and frustration.
+Selecting the wrong objective leads to money down the drain, a lack of useful data to optimize your ads, and general frustration.

 Once you’ve got your objective in place and you’re reaching your target audience, it’s vital that you know where your conversions are coming from.
 Assuming won’t get you anywhere.

 As you already know, Facebook Ads Manager has the power to measure online results.
-You’ll never have to guess how many clicks, impressions, and website conversions you have, but when it comes to orders by phone that was generated by your Facebook efforts, it’s hard to measure.
+You’ll never have to guess how many clicks, impressions, and website conversions you have.
+When it comes to orders by phone that were generated by your Facebook efforts, though, that's a bit harder to measure.

-Unless… you invest in a bit of conversion intelligence.
-There’s a solution called DialogTech that can actually tie inbound calls to Facebook ads.
-Once data is gathered, it’s easy to push that data into Facebook Ads Manager for a full data set.
+Unless you invest in a bit of conversion intelligence, that is.
+There’s a solution called Invoca that can actually tie inbound calls to Facebook ads.
+And once you've gathered that data, it’s easy to push that data into Facebook Ads Manager for a full data set.

-Testing images is one of THE most important things you can do.
 Sometimes we all get in an image rut.
 We don’t test enough and find new/innovative images that will fuel the clicks and conversions you need.
+But testing your creative, including images, is one of the most important things you can do.

-If you find your conversions dwindling and haven’t A/B tested images.
-It’s suggested you test between 3-5 new images.
-AND make sure that you’re only testing one variable at a time.
+If you find your conversions dwindling and haven’t A/B tested images, it's time to start.
+Start by testing 3-5 new images — and make sure that you’re only testing one variable at a time.

-For example, testing image/headline combinations while also testing the main copy within an ad should be a no-go.
-Once you have your images and headlines nailed, you may want to consider tweaking your main ad copy — or the other way around.
+For example, testing image/headline variations while you also test new copy within an ad should be a no-go.
+Once you have your images and headlines nailed, you may want to consider tweaking your main ad copy -- or the other way around.

 It’s also a great idea to see what competitors in your space are using for images.
 If you haven’t tried AdBeat to find out what your competitors are doing with image and headline combos, you should definitely give it a whirl.

 Data, data data!
-You’ve got to keep drilling it into your head — hunches should never drive your decisions.
+You’ve got to keep drilling that into your head.
+Hunches should never drive your decisions.

 Yes, there are moments when you get a gut feeling and you’re 100% on track, but it’s imperative you back your hunches up with real data.

-For example, Social Bakers not only gives you data surrounding your own efforts, but it allows you to gain perspective on what and how your competitors are up to.
+For example, Social Bakers is a tool that gives you data on your own efforts and offers insights into what your competitors are up to.
 And Rival IQ actually lets you know when one of your competitors has changed a single word on their Facebook page text.

-The more data and info you’ve got at your fingertips, the more confident you will be you’re spending your money wisely.
+The more data and info you have at your fingertips, the more confident you will be you’re spending your money wisely.

 There’s a fine balance when it comes to success in the world of Facebook advertising.